 Common Issues encountered when installing memory cards:

-– If your device has internal storage then please select the memory card as the default storage type in the devices storage settings
+– If your device has internal storage then please select the memory card as the default storage type in the devices storage settings.
+Quite often the internal storage is selected by default.
+You will need to select the SD card as the default for the device to show the memory card as available storage.

 Device Type Specific Help–